Alternative Mesothelioma Treatments

 Free Nutrition Guide

-Mind-body therapies can help alleviate stress and anxiety and improve overall quality of life.
+Mind-body therapies can alleviate stress and anxiety and improve overall quality of life.

 Music Therapy

-Music therapy incorporates playing instruments, listening, dancing, singing, and other activities to help patients feel better in the face of a cancer diagnosis.
+Music therapy incorporates playing instruments, listening, dancing, singing, and other activities to make patients feel better after a cancer diagnosis.

 Tai Chi